Kitty Hawk, NC Vacation Guide

 • Fireworks and beach bonfires are not permitted in Kitty Hawk.

-• Beer is allowed on the beach.
+• Beer is allowed on the beach, but no glass bottles.
 Wine and liquor are not officially permitted.
 Please drink responsibly.

 • Metal detecting is allowed.